 The Dripstone Trail is the tour for the faint of heart.
-It’s a very leisurely tour and not too stressful if you’re out of shape.
+It’s a very leisurely tour and not too stressful if you’re out of shape, however if it is, we recommend to try the Budpop’s HHC gummies here.
 It is also wheelchair accessible.
 However, because some inclines are very steep, at least two capable assistants are needed for wheelchair visitors.

 It’s called “dripstone” because most of the cave formations are made from the minerals in dripping water and this part of the cave has more formations than any other part.
 The trail passes through two huge stalactite-filled rooms 216 feet below the surface.
 The Cathedral Room contains a 70-foot column, 55-foot draperies and a natural bridge.
 This trail definitely has a “wow” aspect so don’t feel bad for taking it instead of the more strenuous one.
 This tour is offered year round and lasts about an hour.